SadieDragon/TPR-Hints-Tool/README.md

-If you see this, I did not finish my lofty goals by July 6, 2024, and released a basic program.
-Therefore, it ain't packaged yet.
+If you see this, it ain't packaged yet.
 Sorry.

-(Or I made the repo public prior and thus have this on main so no one comes by and is confused.)

 __Contact me if you find bugs:__
 - I would like to keep issues for things I have posted myself, given I have a lot of irons in the fire and have made a mess of them.
 There's a discussion page for bug reports, though, and this would be the preferred location for them.